 Geico is a full-service provider and offers add-ons like roadside assistance and mechanical breakdown insurance.
 AM Best rates Geico’s financial strength at A++, which is the highest score possible.
 We give Geico 4.5 stars out of 5.0 and recommend it for anyone, not just teenage drivers.

 USAA car insurance is another top recommendation for teenagers that qualify.
+Our team rated it 5.0 out of 5.0 stars.
 Similar to Geico, USAA has good discount opportunities for insurance for 19-year-olds:

 - Good student discount